aschuerch/Microbial-Genomics-2018/_episodes/11-annotation.md

 Go to [ORFfinder](https://www.ncbi.nlm.nih.gov/orffinder/)

-Predict ORFs with translation table 11
+Predict ORFs with translation table 11.

-Submit the longest ORF to BLAST
+Submit the longest ORF to BLAST.

 How would this ORF be annotated?
 Is it a gene or something else?
 What does the gene do?

 Now we will annotate all genomes with an automated approach.
 Prokka is a pipeline script which coordinates a series of genome feature predictor tools and sequence similarity tools to annotate the genome sequence or contigs.

+Now that you have assembled the data into contigs the next natural step to do is annotation of the data, i.e. finding the genes and doing functional annotation of those.
+A range of programs are available for these tasks but here we will use PROKKA, which is a pipeline comprising several open source bioinformatic tools and databases.

+PROKKA automates the process of locating ORFs and RNA regions on contigs, translating ORFs to protein sequences, searching for protein homologs and producing standard output files.
+For gene finding and translation, PROKKA makes use of the program Prodigal.
+Homology searching (via BLAST and HMMER) is then performed using the translated protein sequences as queries against a set of public databases (CDD, PFAM, TIGRFAM) as well as custom databases that come with PROKKA.

-Again, this will run for a while,
+Again, this will run for a while.

 ~~~
 for sample in ERR026473 ERR026474 ERR026478 ERR026481 ERR026482 ERR029206 ERR029207